EU Demands Clearer Evidence for Formal Probe into China’s Wind Power Industry

 The EU's wind energy industry has faced challenges since 2021, partly due to inflation and intensified global competition, particularly from China.
 The official noted that competition from Asia, characterized by a “lack of transparency and subsidies,” is now perceived as a more significant threat to the EU's clean energy sector than inflation.

-In 2022, Europe's major turbine manufacturers reported operating losses, posing a risk to the EU's targets and energy security.
-Moreover, investment decisions in offshore wind farms declined sharply last year.
+In 2022, Europe's major turbine manufacturers reported operating losses, posing a risk to the EU's renewable energy targets and energy security.
+Moreover, investment decisions in wind farms declined sharply last year.

 In conclusion, the EU is grappling with the decision of whether to launch a formal investigation into China's wind power industry.
 While concerns persist about China's competitive practices, the EU emphasizes the need for clear evidence of unfair practices before taking further action.
 This issue is of paramount importance to the EU, as it seeks to safeguard its position in the global wind energy market and ensure the success of its renewable energy initiatives.